 Eversource Service sponsors a defined benefit retirement plan (Pension Plan) that covers eligible employees and is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA), as amended by the Pension Protection Act of 2006.
 Eversource Service's Employer Identification Number is 06-0810627.
 Eversource's policy is to annually fund the Pension Plan in an amount at least equal to an amount that will satisfy all federal funding requirements.
-In addition to the Pension Plan, Eversource Service sponsors a non-qualified defined benefit retirement plan (SERP Plan), which provides benefits in excess of Internal Revenue Code limitations to eligible participants consisting of current and retired employees.
+In addition to the Pension Plan, Eversource Service sponsors a SERP Plan, which provides benefits in excess of Internal Revenue Code limitations to eligible participants consisting of current and retired employees.